IDE Integration

 Using VS Code Remote SSH, JetBrains Gateway, and Cursor Remote with podspawn

-Because podspawn provides a real SSH connection to a real Linux container, remote IDE features work without any special integration.
-The IDE connects via SSH, syncs files via SFTP, runs commands via exec channels, and forwards ports.
+In server mode, podspawn provides a real SSH connection to a Linux container on a shared server.
+Remote IDE features work without any special integration because the IDE connects via SSH, syncs files via SFTP, runs commands via exec channels, and forwards ports.
 Podspawn handles all of this through the standard session router.

 All remote IDEs follow the same pattern: